gilmore-lab/databrary-authorizations/authorizations/Templates-PIs.md

 Dear Dr. [LAST NAME],

-Thank you for creating​ an account on Databrary and agreeing to abide by the Databrary Access Agreement.
+Thank you for creating an account on Databrary and agreeing to abide by the Databrary Access Agreement.

 "Authorized investigator” status requires that the researcher be a professor (or similar) at a college or university.
-If you meet these requirement​s​, please complete the registration​ process (https://nyu.databrary.org/user/register?page=create) by ​requesting ​authorization.
+If you meet these requirements, please complete the registration process (https://nyu.databrary.org/user/register?page=create) by requesting authorization.
 Alternatively, researchers who work under the supervision of a professor (students, postdocs, staff) can be authorized as an “affiliate” by an authorized professor at their university.

 Please let me know if you have further questions regarding the authorization process.

 Many thanks,
 Andrea

 ## Email to someone wanting to know how to gain affiliate access